 Choose to play one of your favourite instruments after hearing a demonstration on each one.

 Pop, rock, show tunes, movie themes, classical transcriptions, and original pieces are just some of the variety that the student will learn.
 Students may have the opportunity to learn from professional musicians, go to band camps, perform for a variety of audiences, and go to festivals.
-We are proud to perform in musical events for our parents and community during our Remembrance Day Ceremony, our SBS daytime performance in December, and maybe our Spring Fling in April.
+We are proud to perform in musical events for our parents and community during our Remembrance Day Ceremony and maybe our Spring Fling in April.

 Grade 7 World History